AlexanderKosik/kickstart_regex/content/solutions.md

 There is no single one correct solution to the exercises.

-Solutions might differ regarding complexity, how generell they are and how easy they are to understand and to change.
-They will give you just an idea how you could solve the exercises if you get stuck.
+Solutions might differ regarding complexity, how general they are and how easy they are to understand and change.
+These solutions are just here to give you an idea about how to solve the exercises if you get stuck.

 # Meta
 ```python